swerik-project/riksdagen-motions/quality/docs/qe_signature-date.md

 ### Sampling plan

-A random sample of three motions per year has been created.
+A random sample of three motions per chamber and per year has been created.
 The final estimate will be a stratified random sample.